-Credits: 10 Grade: 10- 12 2 + 2 NCAA CSF I UC/CSU: D

-This articulated 2 + 2 course is offered through Modesto Junior College in partnership with Oakdale High School.
-Participating students may acquire MJC college units as well as high school credits after successfully completing the course requirements and achieving an overall grade of "B" or better.
-This is a college-level course for able and motivated juniors and seniors and is particularly useful for students planning to pursue careers in health or biology-related professions.
-Course requirements include class work in anatomy, physiology, nutrition, bioethics, and successful participation in all lab activities and all dissections including cat dissection.
-Fulfills one-year graduation requirement for life science..

-Prerequisite: "C" or higher in Biology CP, concurrent enrollment in Math II or higher math, teacher signature required.
+A-G Credits: 10 Grade: 10- 12 2 + 2 NCAA CSF I UC/CSU: D This articulated 2 + 2 course is offered through Modesto Ju pating students may acquire MJC college units as well as h quirements and achieving an overall grade of "B" or better seniors and is particularly useful for students planning to p requirements include class work in anatomy, physiology, n utrition, bioethics, and su ccessful participation in all lab activities and all dissections including cat dissection.
+Fulfills or ne-year graduation require ement for life science Prerequisite: "C" or higher in Biology CP, concurrent enro ollment in Math II or high her math, teacher signature required.